-Maranatha projects are open to individuals of all faith backgrounds and we ask that all volunteers come into the project with an attitude of respect towards one another.
+Maranatha projects are open to individuals of all faith backgrounds, and we ask that all volunteers come into the project with an attitude of respect toward one another.
+During this trip we emphasize service opportunities that grow faith in God.
 On Maranatha projects, worship services are held on Sabbath (Saturday), and we ask all volunteers to participate in the experience with the group.
 While we do our best to make provisions to avoid extensive travel or utilizing restaurants on Sabbath, sometimes it is hard to avoid.
 Please be aware of this and if you have any questions, please speak with your project coordinator.